stac-utils/titiler-pgstac/docs/src/advanced/metadata.md

 `TiTiler-PgSTAC` uses PgSTAC [search](https://github.com/stac-utils/pgstac/blob/3499daa2bfa700ae7bb07503795c169bf2ebafc7/sql/004_search.sql#L907-L915) to host mosaic parameters for performance purposes.
-To help users we added the possibility to add `metadata` to search entries and in `TiTiler-PgSTAC` we introduced a `non-official` specification to help user storing meaningful informations.
+To help users we added the possibility to add `metadata` to search entries and in `TiTiler-PgSTAC` we introduced a `non-official` specification to help user storing meaningful information.

 ### Specification